 notifications and reporting of Sections 302, 311, and 312 (Tier II).

-must submit their EPCRA Section 312 reports using the newly implemented TIER II
+are required to submit their EPCRA Section 312 reports using the TIER II

 MANAGER® online reporting system.
 Submissions, corrections, updates, and

 payments will be made through this new system at TIERII Submissions from tier2submit, through ky.gov

 review the slides in the documents section of this page for guidance on